Council tax band reductions

 - A room other than a bathroom, kitchen or toilet (and not a garage) which is predominantly used by a disabled person.

 - An additional bathroom or kitchen which is provided for a disabled person.
 A second toilet with or without a washbasin cannot be classed as a bathroom.
+A bathroom converted to a wet room is not classed as an additional bathroom.

 An applicant will need to show that without the feature that they or the disabled person would find it difficult to live in the dwelling and their health would suffer.